shapeous/shapey-university/README.md

   - page.php - If it exist WordPress will use this file for individual pages
   - header.php - Allow us to define a global header.
 This is an opt-in feature.
   - footer.php - Allow us to define a global footer.
 This is an opt-in feature.
+  - functions.php - Allow us to interface with the WordPress framework.